codetricity/no-camera-template/README.md

 image.

-The main branch of this app was developed on an Android Studio AVD and uses RICOH THETA images that need to be loaded into the AVD for testing with adb.
+The main branch of this app was developed on an Android Studio AVD and uses actual RICOH THETA images stored in the app.
+The virtual storage button will save the image to the virtual SD card of your AVD.

 The [with-camera](https://github.com/codetricity/no-camera-sample/tree/with-camera)
-branch was developed with a RICOH THETA V. This branch allows the photographer to take a picture with the shutter button on the camera.
+branch was developed with a RICOH THETA V. This branch allows the photographer to take a picture with the physical device shutter button on the camera.
 The shutter button also triggers the automatic processing of the image.

 ## Simulating Picture Taking